m-lab/website/_pages/bigquery_examples.md

 The examples below query the M-Lab data in various ways to demonstrate effective use of the M-Lab BigQuery data set.
 Please note that the examples presented here assume prior knowledge of database query languages such as [SQL](https://en.wikipedia.org/wiki/SQL){:target="_blank"} and some knowledge of computer networking terms and concepts such as [subnets](https://en.wikipedia.org/wiki/Subnetwork){:target="_blank"} and [IP addresses](https://en.wikipedia.org/wiki/IP_address){:target="_blank"}.

-## Basic counting: How many users?
+## Basic Counting: How Many Users?

 Let's start with something simple.
 How many distinct users (distinct IPs, for simplicity) have ever run an **NDT** test?